Computer/Information Science

 CISC244

-This course will focus on Microsoft Server in the corporate environment.
-The course will review the installation, setup, and management techniques of Server.
-Classes are presented in lecture/lab format, with students configuring Windows Server during extensive hands-on lab assignments.
+This course focuses on Microsoft Windows Server in the corporate environment.
+The course reviews the installation, set-up, and management techniques of Server.
+Classes are presented in lecture/lab format, with students configuring Microsoft Windows Server during extensive hands-on lab assignments.

 4 credits